-St. Mel Church, Flushing, emanates from thoughts of the blessed fifth-century saint St. Mel.
-It was founded in February, 1941.
-From its inception, it has been closely and intimately linked with the particular Flushing community whose spiritual needs it serves.
+The Roman Catholic Church of Saint Mel emanates from thoughts of the blessed fifth-century Saint Mel.
+Founded in February of 1941, our parish, from its inception, has been closely and intimately linked with the particular Flushing / Whitestone communities whose spiritual needs it serves.

 His feast day is February 6th.